-- Step two is to develop a new economic framework under which recovery can take place, keeping in mind that such a structure incorporates the dimensions more substantial than our country alone, but of a new global meritocracy, a growing connected world aspires to (with each state governing at their own pace).
+- Step two is to develop a new economic framework under which recovery can occur, keeping in mind that such a structure incorporates the dimensions more substantial than our country alone.
+Still, a growing connected world aspires to (with each state governing its own pace) a new global meritocracy.

-- Step three is to implement that framework to each domain – subject to the new rules of engagement – with the goal to promote renewable socioeconomic value each country aspires to, with the pragmatic specificity and flexibility needed to drive maximum self-governance and independence.
+- Step three is to implement that framework to each domain – subject to the new rules of engagement – to promote renewable socioeconomic value each country aspires to, with the pragmatic specificity and flexibility needed to drive maximum self-governance and independence.

 I will describe those steps in full detail and much more clarity in my upcoming book, but for now, let’s lift the veil off of stage one, the biggest lie.

-So, dear President, step one of the recovery of the economy is the admittance of the lies we tell ourselves.
+So, dear President, step one of the economy’s recovery is the admittance of the lies we tell ourselves.
 Here is our greatest and most bashful one:

 But their best is not good enough.

 We have a problem with freedom in this country.
 Not that we lack any aspiration to it, but we apply Neanderthal economic constructs to freedom.
-Even Milton Friedman, with his wisdom to embellish on free-markets failed to identify the logical rules for a marketplace to operate freely.
+With his wisdom to embellish on free-markets, even Milton Friedman failed to identify the logical rules for a marketplace to operate freely.